 You can sample the excellent wines of the Little Karoo over lunch at a working ostrich farm or visit the Cango Caves, a labyrinthine complex of some of the largest limestone caverns in the world.
-The intrepid will be captivated by the wild beauty of the Swartberg Pass to Prince Albert and the mysterious hidden valley of Die Hel, whilst children will adore seeing the big cats at the Cango Wildlife Ranch, learning about (and riding!) ostriches, and cringing at the crocodile and snake farm.
+The intrepid will be captivated by the wild beauty of the Swartberg Pass to Prince Albert and the mysterious hidden valley of Die Hel.
+Whilst children will adore seeing the big cats at the Cango Wildlife Ranch, learning about ostriches, and cringing at the crocodile and snake farm.

-We recommend staying a night in the Little Karoo as it is quite a drive from Knysna, let alone Plettenberg Bay.
+We recommend staying at least one night in the Little Karoo as it is quite a drive from Knysna, let alone Plettenberg Bay.
 Most of our preferred hotels lie in country areas enjoying lovely views such as La Plume or Mooiplaas Guest Farm.
 Others, such as Rosenhof Country House, lie on the edge of Oudtshoorn en route to the Cango Caves.

 We especially recommend the Little Karoo for families and people who enjoy being active and on the go…